doitsujin/dxvk/.github/ISSUE_TEMPLATE/bug_report.md

 - GPU:
 - Driver:
 - Wine version:
-- DXVK version:
+- D7VK version:

-### Apitrace file(s)
-- Put a link here

-For instructions on how to use apitrace, see: https://github.com/doitsujin/dxvk/wiki/Using-Apitrace

 ### Log files
 Please attach Proton or Wine logs as a text file:
+- Have `D7VK_LOG_LEVEL` set to `debug`.
 - When using Proton, set the Steam launch options for your game to `PROTON_LOG=1 %command%` and attach the corresponding `steam-xxxxx.log` file in your home directory.
 - When using regular Wine, use `wine game.exe > game.log 2>&1` and attach the resulting `game.log` file.
-- On Windows, DXVK log files will usually appear next to the games exe or in its base folder.
+- On Windows, D7VK log files will usually appear next to the games exe or in its base folder.
+- In case of huge log files, which aren't unexpected, please archive the log file first, upload it and share the download link.